github/learn.github.com/pages/rebasing.markdown

 In Git, there are two main ways to integrate changes from one branch into another - the 'merge' and the 'rebase'.
-In this section we will learn what 'rebasing' is, how to do it and in what cases it may not be a good idea to.
+In this section we will learn what 'rebasing' is, how to do it and in what cases it may not be a good idea to do.

 ### the basic rebase ###